Saquib-Ahmed-Saad/Spinfinity-Slots/README.md

 3. Stop: Reels decelerate in sequence (left to right).
 Win-line flashes to draw attention.
 4. Celebrate: Confetti falls briefly at stop.

-## Run locally by clicking on index.html or upload it ro Codd and view
+## Run locally by clicking on index.html or upload it to Codd and view

 ## Notes
 - Feature selectors use `:has()` where available, but fallbacks are provided.